llixandru/oracle-db23c-free/README.md

 $ helm install --name db23cfree --set oracle_pwd=databasePwd123 oracle-db23c-free-1.0.0.tgz
 ```

-The above command sets the Oracle Database name password to 'databasePwd123'.
+The above command sets the Oracle Database password to 'databasePwd123'.

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
 For example,